aws-observability/observability-best-practices/docs/en/guides/partners/databricks.md

 ## Key parts of a good Observability solution for DataBricks

-**1) Metrics:**: Metrics are numbers that describe activity or a particular process measured over a period of time.
+**1) Metrics:** Metrics are numbers that describe activity or a particular process measured over a period of time.
 Here are different types of metrics on Databricks:

 System resource-level metrics, such as CPU, memory, disk, and network.
 Application Metrics using Custom Metrics Source, StreamingQueryListener, and QueryExecutionListener,